radixtheme/docs/docs/drupal.md

 }
 ```

-Another example with different style for sm and md devices:
+Example with different style for sm and md devices:

 ```
 body {